-Adenomyosis isn't the same as endometriosis — a condition in which the uterine lining becomes implanted outside the uterus — although women with adenomyosis often also have endometriosis.
+Adenomyosis differs from endometriosis — a condition in which the uterine lining becomes implanted outside the uterus — although women with adenomyosis often also have endometriosis.
 The cause of adenomyosis remains unknown, but the disease typically disappears after menopause.
-For women who experience severe discomfort from adenomyosis, there are treatments that can help, but hysterectomy is the only cure.
+For women who experience severe discomfort from adenomyosis, certain treatments can help, but hysterectomy is the only cure.

 With adenomyosis, the same tissue that lines the uterus (endometrial tissue) is present within and grows into the muscular walls of your uterus. ...

-In some women, adenomyosis is "silent" — causing no signs or symptoms — or only mildly uncomfortable.
-But other women with adenomyosis may experience:
+Sometimes, adenomyosis is silent — causing no signs or symptoms — or only mildly uncomfortable.
+In other cases, adenomyosis may cause:

-Your uterus may increase to double or triple its normal size.
+Your uterus may double or triple in size.
 Although you might not know if your uterus is enlarged, you may notice that your lower abdomen seems bigger or feels tender.

 When to see a doctor